secureblue/secureblue.github.io/content/IMAGES.md

 | `silverblue-main-hardened`               | Silverblue| No                      |
 | `silverblue-nvidia-hardened`             | Silverblue| Yes, closed drivers     |
 | `silverblue-nvidia-open-hardened`        | Silverblue| Yes, open drivers       |

+> [!NOTE]
+> This is a relative recommendation between the desktop environments available on secureblue.
+GNOME has some extra security niceties like the ones listed below.
+It however does not solve any of the fundamental issues with desktop linux security.

+Silverblue utilizes GNOME, which is the only desktop that secures privileged wayland protocols like screencopy.
+This means that on non-GNOME systems, applications can access screen content of the entire desktop.
+This implicitly includes the content of other applications.
+It's primarily for this reason that GNOME images are recommended.
+KDE has [plans](https://invent.kde.org/plasma/xdg-desktop-portal-kde/-/issues/7) to fix this.

+GNOME also provides [thumbnailer sandboxing](https://gitlab.gnome.org/GNOME/gnome-desktop/-/issues/213) in Gnome Files, which mitigates attacks [via thumbnailers](https://scarybeastsecurity.blogspot.com/2016/11/0day-exploit-compromising-linux-desktop.html).

 ### Stable